arangodb/docs/3.10/arangosearch-nested-search.md

 ```

 To index the array of dimension objects and the nested array of measurement
-objects, you can use a View definition like the following:
+objects, you can use an `arangosearch` View definition like the following:

 ```json
 {